We Buy Houses in Escambia County

 The Real Cost of Repairs vs. Selling As-Is in Escambia

 Escambia County benefits from lower construction costs than South Florida.
 Roof replacement: $7,000-$12,000.
 AC replacement: $4,000-$7,000.
-Foundation repair (common due to clay soils): $5,000-$15,000.
-Full renovation of a 1960s-era home: $20,000-$35,000.
-Even at these lower costs, the math on a $180K West Pensacola home is challenging: $25K in repairs + 6% commission ($10,800) + 48 days carrying costs ($2,400) = $38K in total selling costs.
-Our cash offer eliminates all of it.
+Foundation repair, common with some clay-soil issues, can run $5,000-$15,000.
+Full renovation of a 1960s-era home may run $20,000-$35,000.
+Even at these lower costs, the math on a $180K West Pensacola home can be challenging: $25K in repairs + 6% commission ($10,800) + 48 days carrying costs ($2,400) can approach $38K before buyer negotiations.
+A direct cash offer can avoid pre-sale repairs and listing commissions, but sellers should compare the written net against a realistic listing plan.

 Helpful Resources for Escambia Sellers